rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 | TCP | 6443 | Hosted/Imported Kubernetes API | Kubernetes API server |

 **Note** Rancher nodes may also require additional outbound access for any external [authentication provider]({{< baseurl >}}rancher/v2.x/en/admin-settings/authentication/) which is configured (LDAP for example).

+### Additional Port Requirements for Nodes in High-Availability Rancher Installations

+You will need to open additional ports to the launch the Kubernetes cluster that is required for a high-availability installation of Rancher.

+The ports that need to be opened for each node depend on the node's Kubernetes role: etcd, controlplane, or worker.
+For a breakdown of the port requirements for each role, refer to the [port requirements for the Rancher Kubernetes Engine.]({{<baseurl>}}/rke/latest/en/os/#ports)